-If you pick a package with access until you pass, then you don’t need to work about renewal costs with Gleim or Surgent.
+If you pick a package with access until you pass, you don’t need to work on renewal costs with Gleim or Surgent.
 However, keep in mind that the Gleim Traditional course has an access length of just 12 months, and the Surgent Essentials Pass course only has access for 18 months.

 So when your course expires, you’ll have to repay the purchase price to keep studying.
 Therefore, although it might seem more expensive up-front, you can actually save money in the long run by using a course with unlimited time limits.